-In SD-WAN Orchestrator MEA 6.4.1.r5 and earlier, you could create an address group named GROUP.CUSTOM_groupname for each region to contain user specified, custom IP addresses.
+In SD-WAN Orchestrator MEA 6.4.1.r5 and earlier, you could create an address group named GROUP.CUSTOM\groupname for each region to contain user specified, custom IP addresses.
 A custom IP address is an address specified by the user in the LAN/DMZ interface.
 The IP address is not allocated by SD-WAN Orchestrator MEA.
-The custom IP address must NOT be in an IP pool, or a conflict occurs.
+The custom IP address must NOT be in an intranet IP pool, or a conflict occurs.

-GROUP_ALL contains all regions' GROUP.CUSTOM_groupname address group and all address groups for IP pools, because all addresses allocated from IP pool are included in IP pool address group.
-As a result, GROUP_ALL contains all addresses.
+GROUP\ALL contains all regions' GROUP.CUSTOM\groupname address group and all address groups for intranet IP pools, because all addresses allocated from intranet IP pool are included in IP pool address group.
+As a result, GROUP\ALL contains all addresses.

-It is not recommended to use GROUP.CUSTOM_groupname address group in business rules and in FortiManager policy packages, because it only contains part of the addresses of the corresponding region.
-It contains only user specified custom addresses of that region, and doesn't contain the addresses allocated from IP pool.
+It is not recommended to use GROUP.CUSTOM\groupname address group in business rules and in FortiManager policy packages, because it only contains part of the addresses of the corresponding region.
+It contains only user specified custom addresses of that region, and doesn't contain the addresses allocated from intranet IP pools.